Cherreads

 Ned paused, then gave a single nod.
 "Speak."

-"If I were in your place," he said, "I would not believe myself either."
-His voice was clear and calm.
 "I understand your doubts.
 Old tales are easy to push aside.
 But we must look at the world as it is, not as we want it to be."

 He turned to the lords from the northernmost regions.

-Lord Karstark frowned.
-"Raids from beyond the Wall happen every year.
+Lord Karstark frowned, "Raids from beyond the Wall happen every year.
 That is nothing new."

-Manny nodded.
-"And if you compare the raids now to those ten years ago?"
+Matt nodded, "And if you compare the raids now to those ten years ago?"

 Finally, Lady Mormont answered.
 "They are more frequent."
 She looked toward Ned.
 "Aye… I thought it was because Mance Rayder was growing bold."

-Manny's tone sharpened slightly.
+Matt's tone sharpened slightly.
 "Not just bold.
 Desperate."

 That word settled heavily in the room.

-Manny continued, "Lord Benjen.
+He continued, "Lord Benjen.
 How many wildlings did you see beyond the Wall when you first took the black?"

 Benjen straightened.
 "Far fewer than now.
 That much is certain."
 His brow creased.
 "The woods used to feel empty at times.
 Now they feel full."

 "Full of what?"
-Manny asked.
+Matt asked.

 "People," Benjen said.
 "Whole families.
 Not only raiders."

-"And why," Manny asked softly, "would so many people gather at the edge of a frozen world?
+"And why," Matt asked softly, "would so many people gather at the edge of a frozen world?
 Why risk crossing a Wall built eight thousand years ago, guarded by men sworn to kill them if needed?
 Why leave their own lands behind?"

 No one answered.